 Late News, Messages and Newsletter Amendments

-The next few months will bring FOUR very different Study Days.
-If you are interested in Cosmology and the Big Bang (March), English Art (April), Britain’s Heritage (May) or Horticulture (June – Faringdon interest here!) click here to be among the first to see the information
+The next few months will bring several very different Study Days.
+If you are interested in The Civil War in Henley or the History of Wallingford (August).
+Forensic Science (September) or the History of Opera (November) OR if you are a current or aspiring member of the Committee click here to be among the first to see the information

 STOP PRESS…..
-The National Trust/Britain’s Heritage Study Day at Waddesdon Manor in May has been heavily oversubscribed.
-There is a long waiting list and a repeat of the day is planned for June.
+The National Trust/Britain’s Heritage Study Day at Waddesdon Manor in May was heavily oversubscribed.
+There was a long waiting list and a repeat of the day is planned.
 See our TVN page for more details.
 In addition, we have just been informed that Windsor U3A’s Magna Carta Commemoration is also now fully subscribed

 Or, if you are into Jazz, how about a Summer Evening in the Chilterns – details here:Summer JazzFest pdf